kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 - Pod failed due to unhealthy device, earlier than device plugin detected it.
 Pod status is still updated.
 - Pod is in crash loop backoff due to unhealthy device - pod status is updated to unhealthy

+For alpha rollout and rollback:

+- Fields dropped on update when feature gate is disabled
+- Field is not populated after the feature gate is disabled
+- Field is populated again when the feature gate is enabled

 Test coverage will be listed once tests are implemented.

 - <test>: <link to test coverage>